 My sister (actually best friend) has been placed in a nursing home permanently.
 Her immediate family will not clean out her apartment.
 It is paid up for the next two weeks, which is the end of the month.
 She has nobody else to do it.
 She stands to lose everything if the management has to clean it...
 Read more »

 When you say clean out, does that mean you intend to store her effects or get rid of them?
 Even though she doesn't have a will doesn't mean there will no be an estate raised.
-You might do best with staying out of this or, if your conscience won't allow that, then you could meet with an experienced...Read more »
+You might do best with staying out of this or, if your conscience won't allow that, then you could meet with...Read more »

 I have powerful video and paper evidence of his civil rights bieng extremely violated.
 I was told by NH staff he was deemed incompetent after he signed Medical proxy to me - in front of me , I have pictures - documents -video evidence to provide